Updated on August 11, 2026.

 Q: Will a 2018 6.7 Cummins pipe fit a 2019?

 A: Do not assume it will fit.
-2019–2024 Ram HD trucks should be checked as late-model fitment with exact year, chassis layout, sensor layout, and exhaust routing.
+2019–2021 and 2022–2024 should be checked as two separate late-model fitment groups, each with exact year, chassis layout, sensor layout, and exhaust routing confirmed against current part listings.

 Q: Will a pickup exhaust pipe fit a Ram 3500 Cab Chassis?